najohnson11936/enterpriseappgroup1final/README.md

 # Vehi-cool Rentals

 Have you ever wanted to go on a road trip with your friends?
 Have you ever decided to rent a car so you could all ride together?
-Bearcat Car Rental can help you:
+Vehi-cool Rentals can help you:

 - Locate nearby car rentals
 - Make a reservation for any available car